 - Strawberry jam, boiling water bath.
-July 13, 2021. - Green beans, pressure canner.
-July 13, 2021. - Beef jerky, food dehydrator and oven.
-July 13, 2021.
+July 13, 2024. - Green beans, pressure canner.
+July 13, 2024. - Beef jerky, food dehydrator and oven.
+July 13, 2024.

-All food preservation exhibits must be accompanied with the recipe(s) - typed or written, with the source of the recipe(s) listed.
+All food preservation exhibits must be accompanied by the recipe(s) - typed or written, with the source of the recipe(s) listed.
 Required recipes and sources for food preservation exhibits - all food preservation recipes must be from an approved source.
 Those sources are: